Mehovic99/Rubicon-Backend-Test/README.md

 ### OPTION 2: If you're using IDE that does not have an integrated terminal

 You can open Command Prompt on Windows (cmd) or A linux terminal on your Linux machine (Ctrl+Alt+T) in order to run the program.
-First you must navigate to your cloned repository folder
+First you must navigate to your cloned repository folder.

+EXAMPLE COMMAND PROMPT: In command prompt type in ``` cd "Path to your folder" ```, for example ```cd "C:\Users\pc\Desktop\Repository Folder" ```.
+After this line of code, once you are in the repository folder which houses the app.js, you run the line of code ``` node app.js ``` to start the program.